MnyamanaZ/Coffee-Shop-Sales-Analysis/README.md

 Project Structure

 My work is saved in folders,below is a breakdown for each folder under the Coffee-Shop-Sales-Analysis Repository:

 DATA :Raw and Cleaned data

 SQL CODE :Snowflake scrip

 DOCUMENTS:Case study and Miro Plan

-Pivot Tables: Pivot table analysis in excel
+PIVOT TABLES: Pivot table analysis in excel

 PRESENTATION: Is in three formats power point, png slides and pdf

 Key Insights & Learnings: